zyoNe-cell/Nested_Kernel/README.md

 - Run this command in the terminal.  `sudo apt install libglib2.0-dev`.
 This is caused due to a newer version of your linux distro([link](https://github.com/Xilinx/qemu/issues/40)).

-2. linus-qemu.sh : `../meson.build:328:2: ERROR: Dependency "pixman-1" not found, tried pkgconfig`
+2. linux-qemu.sh : `../meson.build:328:2: ERROR: Dependency "pixman-1" not found, tried pkgconfig`

 - Can be resolved by running `sudo apt install libpixman-1-dev` ([link](https://stackoverflow.com/a/39916441))